geoadmin/routing-graph-packager/README.md

 docker-compose up -d
 ```

-With the project defaults, you can now make a `POST` request which will generate a graph package in `DATA_DIR`:
+With the project defaults, you can now make a `POST` request which will generate a graph package in `DATA_DIR` from Andorra:

 ```
 curl --location -XPOST 'http://localhost:5000/api/v1/jobs' \